 For some serious duty-free options at GAIA, we recommend visiting the outlets of Diamonds International, the largest direct-to-the-customer diamond dealer in the world selling fine jewelry and watches, as well as Colombian Emeralds International, selling duty-free jewelry and designer watches.

 You’ll also find the Best of Barbados Gift Shops in the Departure Lounge to get souvenirs in Barbados.
-Best of Barbados is a family-owned business, who have been making and designing top quality local gifts and handicrafts on the island for over 40 years.
+Best of Barbados is a family-owned business, who has been making and designing top-quality local gifts and handicrafts on the island for over 40 years.

-In fact, there are a variety of fashions, crafts and souvenir stores within GAIA, including Island Crafts, Ganzee, Caribbean Kidz, and The Tamarind Seed, just to name a few.
-There are also natural beauty and skin care products on sale at Earth Mother Botanicals, and books, magazines, newspapers, and music available at Biway Books and Music.
+In fact, there are a variety of fashions, crafts, and souvenir stores within GAIA, including Island Crafts, Ganzee, Caribbean Kidz, and The Tamarind Seed, to name a few.
+There are also natural beauty and skincare products on sale at Earth Mother Botanicals, and books, magazines, newspapers, and music available at Biway Books and Music.

-Also in the Departure Lounge, the Cricket Legends of Barbados shop offers travelers unique tax-free cricket and sports memorabilia, and some great gifts options.
+Also, in the Departure Lounge, the Cricket Legends of Barbados shop offers travelers unique tax-free cricket and sports memorabilia and some great gift options.

-The Departure Lounge is also home to a variety of other duty-free stores selling liquor such as rum, whiskey, brandy, and vodka.
+The Departure Lounge is also home to various other duty-free stores selling liquor such as rum, whiskey, brandy, and vodka.
 There are also tobacco products for sale, such as leading US and UK brand cigarettes and Cuban cigars, at very reasonable prices.
-You can pick up international fragrances, skin care, and cosmetics, as well as chocolate, at these stores.
+You can pick up international fragrances, skincare, and cosmetics, as well as chocolate, at these stores.
 Within Barbados’ airport, these stores include Runway Duty-Free, Runway Beauty, the Refinery Limited, and the Barbados Agricultural Development and Marketing Corporation (BADMC).

 For an extensive list of shops at GAIA, see www.gaia.bb/shopping.